MichaelDaof/gifmaker-package/README.md

 And that's it.
 Let's make some gifs!

 ## Installation
-To install
+This repo maintains the meteor-gifmaker package.
+It's nested as a meteor app which is used to demonstrate it's usage.
 ```
 // From root directory
+cd meteor-app
 meteor
 ```

-NPM package is provided for unit tests for the Meteor package using Mocha/Chai
+NPM is provided for unit tests for the Meteor package using Mocha/Chai.
 ```
 npm i
 npm test